-@ResearchSEND was co-founded by Michelle Haywood and Professor Michelle Lowe, Institute of Education, University of Wolverhampton to promote the importance of research in meeting the needs of learners with SEND, through events, collaboration, publications and research projects.
+@ResearchSEND was co-founded by Michelle Haywood and Professor Michelle Shaw, Institute of Education, University of Wolverhampton to promote the importance of research in meeting the needs of learners with SEND, through events, collaboration, publications and research projects.

 @ResearchSEND has three strands: